howardisaacson/Introduction-to-Astronomy-Research-2018/Week2/README.md

 "Occurrence and core-envelope structure of 1–4x Earth-size planets around Sun-like stars" https://arxiv.org/pdf/1404.2960.pdf

-For an introduction on how to find, download, and read scientific papers, see our compiled introduction [here](https://github.com/howardisaacson/Introduction-to-Astronomy-Research/blob/master/Week2/science_papers_intro.md)
+Learn about how to find, download, and read scientific papers with our [Introduction to Reading Scientific Papers](https://github.com/howardisaacson/Introduction-to-Astronomy-Research/blob/master/Week2/science_papers_intro.md)!